Bryce-Soghigian/webauth-iii-challenge/Documentation.md

 **Register--POST**
 /api/auth/register
- accepts a username and password in order to post a new user to the database.
+ accepts a username and password, and department in order to post a new user to the database.
 The login endpoint won't work without a registered user
 #